ziftux-foNxez-cyxro5/ziftux-foNxez-cyxro5/README.md

-👋🏾 I hope you are have a blessed day🙏🏾
+👋🏾 Hello, I hope you are having a blessed day🙏🏾

 - 🔭 I’m currently working on starting my brand and building a legacy for my family
 - 🌱 I’m currently learning everything about self care, hair, nails, makeup, haircuts